Pop quiz: What are the two fundamental ways that business credit cards can help your business?

 Ink Bold Business Charge Card from Chase

 Ink Bold Business Charge Card combines the simplicity of a business charge card with the benefits of Chase's Ultimate Rewards program.
-As a new cardholder, you can earn up to 50,000 bonus points after you spend $5,000 in the first three months of account opening.
-Eligible business purchases earn points, which you can redeem for rewards, travel or employee rewards.
+Eligible business purchases earn points, which can be redeemed for travel rewards.

 U.S. Bank Visa Platinum